0%

 if user_session:

-# Here, you would integrate your Claude AI agent logic
+# This is where your actual Claude AI agent logic would start.

 # For example: